netdata/netdata/python.d/README.md

 sys_dir: "/sys/devices"
 ```

-If no configuration is given, module will search for `scaling_cur_freq` files in `/sys/devices` directory.
+If no configuration is given, module will search for cpufreq files in `/sys/devices` directory.
 Directory is also prefixed with `NETDATA_HOST_PREFIX` if specified.

 ---